Advice to Buyers

 View it.
 Always go and see what you are purchasing and try it out for whatever you want it for.
 Don't be afraid to ask to catch a horse in a field, drive in traffic, test drive a car, etc... whatever matters to you.
 Ask the seller to ride and drive first so you can see what the horse is like and how they handle it prior to you getting on.
 Always see puppies with their mother.
 Be prepared to visit more than once.
 It is a good idea to take someone experienced with you for an unemotional opinion.
 If you are running late or cannot make the appointment let the seller know.
 Do not pay any money without viewing first.

 Vet it.
 Once deciding that you want to make a purchase it is a good idea to get it checked by a professional eg vet, AA, RAC, etc...
 Any faults found need not be a deal breaker but could be a point of negotiation on price.
 You can ask to see a horse's veterinary record.
-An HPI check on motorised vehicle is also recommended.
+An HPI check on motorised vehicle is also recommended (make sure it checks for logbook loans).
 See the microchip and vaccination paperwork for dogs and puppies, ask about worming regime.